The Ultimate Guide to Overcoming your Fear of Flying

 The take-away: you may have high anxiety levels and not even realize it because things are going relatively well in your life.

 For many fearful flyers it’s the “fear of crashing” that is the main reason we’re so afraid.
 However for some, the flight anxiety actually stems from another source such as a fear of heights, claustrophobia, or the fear of having a panic attack on a flight.
 It’s not uncommon for a person to have a combination of several different fears (i.e. having a “fear of crashing” and also a “fear of heights”).

 Claustrophobia is the fear of being restricted, confined, or unable to escape.

 If you feel afraid or trapped/suffocated when in an enclosed or crowded space you could be suffering from claustrophobia.

 If you start panicking when the plane doors close because you feel trapped, your fear of flying may have to do with claustrophobia.
 It’s common for claustrophobia to surface after a day of long delays and uncomfortable waits onboard the plane prior to taking off.

 Acrophobia is the fear of heights, or more specifically, the fear of “falling”.

 Note, not everyone who has a general fear of heights will experience acrophobia while flying in an airplane.
 For example, some pilots have reported that they are nervous standing on top of high buildings but have no problem flying an airplane!

-To this day, flying is still quite mysterious for most of us.
+To this day, how planes fly is still quite an unknown to most of us.